New Agrarian Apprenticeships

 Apprentices are encouraged to visit other ranches and farms near their mentor site for the opportunity to see different models and management styles.
 Apprentices may identify operations they are interested in visiting (typically NAP host operations, but not necessarily) and schedule one to two days visits.

-The Quivira Conference
+The REGENERATE Conference

 Compensation